What is the Statement of Cash Flows?

 The shortcomings regarding the income statement (and accrual accounting) are addressed here by the CFS, which identifies the cash inflows and outflows over a certain time span while utilizing cash accounting – i.e. tracking the cash coming in and out of the company’s operations.

-To begin, we are provided with the three financial statements of a company, including two years of financial data for the balance sheet, as shown below in the completed model.
+Suppose we are provided with the three financial statements of a company, including two years of financial data for the balance sheet.

 In Year 1, the income statement consists of the following assumptions.